Sajalagn123/hw6-Weatherdashboard-Sajal/README.md

 Updated JS file so that the application stores and returns data from local storage and shows up on the side in search history.

-Page now loads los angeles data as the default page so it doesn't display no values anymore.
+Page now loads Los Angeles city data as the default page so it doesn't display no values anymore.
 The page also has a dynamic uv index that changes color based on the uv scale.

+Updated JS file including adding the city name being displayed and made added CSS styling.

 ## Instalation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.